 1 ECTS-credit for follow-up research

-The organisers are looking forward to receiving applications from young professionals with various backgrounds to explore with us the relevance of water as a global common good.
+The organisers are looking forward to receiving applications from professionals with various backgrounds to explore with us the relevance of water as a global common good.

 For further information, please contact angela.borowski(at)iass-potsdam.de

 Photographs and film footage may be taken during this event, which may or may not

 include your recognisable image or a video.
 By submitting your application you consent to being photographed or filmed and authorise the organisers to use the photographs or film in print, digital, video or web-based format for its promotional and archival purposes.